MajedNabil/starbucks-capstone-project/README.md

 Now, to preview the project, you can just preview the HTML version.
 In order to run it, please consider downloading the jupyter notebook, alongside both **data** and **data_frames** folders in the same directory in the machine.
 # Important Notes
 While I was executing the project, I realized that while processing the `transcript` dataframe, I took me so much to run the code (i.e., the code takes more than 10 minutes to run; due to the large size of the dataframe).
 So I decided to **pickle** and **save** the models, so that if you want to do a quick check, you don't wait as I waited.
 However, if you feel like you want to execute the functions, you can please follow the instructions I've put in the cells.

+You can check my blog post on Medium for the project, by clicking (here)[https://medium.com/@majed.engineers/how-to-predict-customers-against-your-promotions-the-starbucks-promotions-case-study-ed13e811f073]
 # Problem Statement
 Promotions are very important approach to attract new customers and keep old customers loyal to the brand.
 It’s a win-to-win situation for both the customer and the company.
 The customer gets the benifit of getting a discount or someting for free, which lets the customer be bounded more to the brand, and always tried new merchants.